-12 thereby incorporating internal and external contemplation into what constitutes "right" mindfulness.
-Both this Abhidhammic modification and the above quoted discourse point to the importance of applying sati both internally and externally.
-In fact, the Vibhanga makes a special point of stating that an external application of sati, just as much as an internal application, can lead to realization.
-Similarly, a discourse in the Bojjhanga Saṃyutta points out that both internal and external sati can act as an awakening factor.
+comparatively early part of the Pāli Abhidhamma, shifts the distinction between internal and external from the "refrain" to the "definition" part of the Satipaṭṭhāna Sutta, thereby incorporating internal and external contemplation into what constitutes "right" mindfulness.
+Both this Abhidhammic modification and the above-quoted discourse point to the importance of applying sati both internally and externally.
+In fact, the Vibhaṅga makes a special point of stating that an external application of sati, just as much as an internal application, can lead to realization.
+Similarly, a discourse in the Bojjhaṅga Saṃyutta points out that both internal and external sati can act as an awakening factor.

 In order to do justice to this evident importance, a practicable solution is possibly to develop awareness of another's feelings and mental condition by carefully observing their outer manifestations.
 Feelings and states of mind do affect the outer appearance of a person by influencing their facial expression, tone of voice, and physical posture.
-15

 This suggestion finds support in several discourses that list four means of knowing another person's state of mind: based on what one sees, based on what one hears, by considering and further reflecting on what one has heard, and lastly with the help of mind reading.
-16 Apart from mind reading, these means do not require psychic powers, only awareness and some degree of common sense.
-Understood in this way, an "external" application of awareness in relation to the various practices detailed in the Satipaṭṭhāna Sutta becomes a practicable possibility.
+Apart from mind reading, these means do not require